bomonike/bomonike.github.io/aws-svcs.md

 - ??? <a target="_blank" href="https://aws.amazon.com/elasticbeanstalk/">Elastic Beanstalk</a> Deploy and scale web applications.

+* robomaker: AWS RoboMaker</a> Develop, test, and deploy robotics applications.
+Shut down September 10, 2025.

+   The service failed to gain enough traction in the market.
+It was essentially built for iRobot (maker of the Roomba), and there wasn't sufficient due diligence to determine if it was useful for anyone else.

+   On December 14, 2025, iRobot filed for Chapter 11 bankruptcy protection.
+After 35 years, the company is` acquired by China's Shenzhen Picea Robotics — the manufacturer contracted to build Roombas.

+   AWS Batch is the primary recommended replacement.
+Migrating means containerizing your ROS/Gazebo simulation apps into Docker images, pushing them to ECR, then creating Batch compute environments and job queues to run those containers.
+   The tradeoff is that you lose integrated RoboMaker features like the WorldForge GUI and on-demand development IDE, but gain more control over instance types, unlimited scaling, and better cost optimization through Spot instances — with no Batch service fee.
+NBC Sports Sonnet 4.6

 * ASG (Auto Scaling Group) is not a separate product but a feature of EC2.